tracking-exposed/experiments-data/silver/README.md

 ### semantic-entities.json

-**relationships**: using the `externals.id` from the object above, you can find the semantic analysis of all the externally linked URLs. also `original` contains the same URL of `externals.link`
+**relationships**: using the `externals.id` from the object above, you can find the semantic analysis of all the externally linked URLs. also `original` contains the same URL of `externals.link`.
+The format is the one documented on the third party webiste we relay on (dandelion.eu)[https://dandelion.eu/docs/api/datatxt/nex/v1/].

 ```
   {